Wake turbulence: Helicopters

 Helicopters also produce wake turbulence.
 Helicopter wakes may be significantly stronger than those of a fixed-wing aircraft of the same weight.
 The strongest wake will occur when the helicopter is operating at slower speeds (20 to 50 knots).
 Light helicopters with two-blade rotor systems produce a wake as strong as heavier helicopters with more than two blades.
-The strong rotor wake of the Bell Boeing V-22 Osprey tiltrotor can extend further and has contributed to a crash.
+The rotor wake of the Bell Boeing V-22 Osprey can be hazardous; a United States Air Force accident investigation of a 2012 CV-22B crash attributed the accident to a failure to maintain wake separation from another CV-22B during formation manoeuvring.

 Hazard avoidance

 Wingtip devices may slightly lessen the power of wingtip vortices.
 However, such changes are not significant enough to change the distances or times at which it is safe to follow other aircraft.

 Wake turbulence categories

 ICAO mandates wake turbulence categories based upon the maximum takeoff weight (MTOW) of the aircraft.
 These are used for separation of aircraft during take-off and landing.

 Wake vortices from a landing Airbus at Oakland International Airport interact with the sea as they descend to ground level.

 There are a number of separation criteria for take-off, landing, and en-route phases of flight based upon wake turbulence categories.
 Air Traffic Controllers will sequence aircraft making instrument approaches with regard to these criteria.
 The aircraft making a visual approach is advised of the relevant recommended spacing and are expected to maintain their separation.